-Basic FBA/BIP methods may be used with students who:

-- Exhibit high frequency behaviors that are NOT dangerous (e.g., talking out, running, not following directions, not completing work). - Exhibit behaviors that occur in 1 to 2 school routines (e.g., specific classrooms/activities, lunch, recess). - Have received universal and targeted interventions that did not improve behavior.
+Basic FBA/BIP methods may be used with students who: Complex FBA/BIP should be considered for use with students who: Exhibit high frequency behaviors that are NOT dangerous (e.g., talking out, running, not following directions, not completing work).
+Exhibit behaviors that occur in 1 to 2 school routines (e.g., specific classrooms/activities, lunch, recess).
+Have received universal and targeted interventions that did not improve behavior.
+Exhibit dangerous behaviors (e.g., hitting, throwing objects, property destruction).
+Exhibit pervasive and/or multiple problem behaviors with varying functions, requiring complex planning and intervention delivery Demonstrate a need for crisis or wraparound planning with community agencies.